geraldstanje/keyword_matcher/README.md

 Output:
 110

-The Output of "110" means that a keyword (within the bag of words) was found at index 0, and index 1.
+The Output of "110" means that keywords (within the bag of words) are found at index 0, and index 1.
+The index refers to the bag of words, which is read sequentially.

 Index 0...he <br>
 Index 1...hel <br>
 Index 2...hi <br>